-Hotjar now suppresses all keystroke data by default, replacing the text with asterisks("***") and quantity of orders/quantity field within shopping carts with "111".
-However, you can whitelist certain fields as long as they do not fall under our Whitelisting Restrictions.
+Hotjar suppresses all keystroke data by default, replacing text with asterisks("***"), quantity of orders/quantity field within shopping carts with "111", and date input fields as "01/01/1979".
+However, you can allow certain fields as long as they do not fall under our Allowing Restrictions.

-If a text field that is whitelisted contains a number or email address, the text will be shown on Recordings, Heatmap, and Incoming Feedback screenshots even if on-page text suppression is turned on.
+If a text field that is allowed contains a number or email address, the text will be shown on Recordings, Heatmap, and Feedback screenshots even if on-page text suppression is turned on.

 You can learn more about on-page text suppression in our Suppressing On-Page Text article.

-To whitelist these elements and keystrokes, you will need to alter your site's HTML code and add the attribute data-hj-whitelist to them.
+To allow these elements and keystrokes, you will need to alter your site's HTML code and add the attribute data-hj-allow to them.

-Data-hj-whitelist will not work recursively.
+Data-hj-allow will not work recursively.
 This means that applying this attribute to a parent container will have no effect.
-You will need to apply this attribute to each individual field you wish to whitelist.
+You will need to apply this attribute to each individual field you wish to allow.